Hclishikawa/roman_encode_decode/README.md

 ```

 7. Let's set virtual environment setting to have the .venv directory in the project.
 This will force the creation of `poetry.toml` file, if one is not already created.
-Execute Poetry Update to get the environment up to date with the toml file.
+Execute `poetry update` to get the environment up to date with the toml file.

 ```bash
 poetry update